Leveraging sparse and shared feature activations for disentangled representation learning: Experiments

 \subsection{Few-shot transfer learning.}

 We finally show the ability of features learned with our method to adapt to a new domain with a small number of samples in a few-shot setting.
 We compare the results with ERM in Table \ref{tab:fs_transfer}, averaged by domains in each benchmark dataset.
 The full scores for each domain are in Appendix \ref{sec:app_fewshot} for 1-shot, 5-shot, and 10-shot setting, reporting the mean accuracy and standard deviations over 100 draws.
+Our approach achieves consistently higher accuracy than ERM, showing the better adaptation capabilities of our minimal and sufficently sparse feature space.